ghoul-lang/ghoul/README.md

         // `foreach!` is a standard library created macro, macro syntax not yet finalized. foreach! (string arg in args)
         {
-            // Call the new `append` custom operator, requires the custom operator to end with `!` argsList append! arg;
+            // Call the new `append` custom operator, requires the custom infix operator to end with `~` argsList append~ arg;
-            // NOTE: The below syntax is illegal, the `!` CANNOT have a space before it as this can lead to confusion.
+            // NOTE: The below syntax is illegal, the `~` CANNOT have a space before it as this can lead to confusion.
-            //argsList append !arg;
+            //argsList append ~arg;
         }
     }